 And many shoppers want to be able to touch, feel and try on a brand’s offerings before making a purchase.

 Snail mail catalogs are one strategy that enables digital retailers and innovative brands to stand out.

-The fashion, clothing and lifestyle brands below all send out catalogs.
+This is a list of some of the most popular mail order catalogs from fashion, clothing and lifestyle brands I’ve received.
 I have listed details on how to request a catalog if I could find them.

 - Amazon has been expanding its private-label fashion brands for men and women.
 (Check out Modern Fellows’ guide to Goodthreads and other Amazon Prime Brands for Men, and overview of Amazon Fashion Brands for Women including Lark and Ro.)
 Our family received two catalogs this year from Amazon: A fashion gift guide and a separate kids’ toy book, part of its efforts to develop into an omni-channel retailer.

-- Boden – British retailer Boden is a great alternative to J. Crew.
+- Boden – British retailer Boden is a great alternative to J. Crew, and a fine example of a sustainable fashion brand committed to sustainable manufacturing practices.
 They are great about sending frequent snail mail catalogs.
 Request a Boden mail order catalog online.